textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 Mute chats (bulk)

-Mute several chats by chat IDs or mute all chats
+Mute several chats by chat ids or mute all chats.

 ### Example
 ```java